 Establishing your Program Management Office isn’t a one-and-done event.
 The best way to ensure it delivers for your company is to perform a PMO assessment every few years.
 In this blog, we walk you through how you can assess your PMO.

-Does it feel like your Program Management Office (PMO) isn’t providing the value it should?
+Does it feel like your program management office (PMO) isn’t providing the value it should?
 Are you struggling with too much bureaucracy?
 Is the department not embracing Agile concepts sufficiently?
 Are you feeling push back from business groups and executive leadership?
 It might be time to assess your PMO.

 A PMO refresh is appropriate for many organizations as companies grow and shift focus.
 It can be difficult to achieve this internally at times, as the space is continually evolving.
-PMOs are not a one-size-fits-all all solution.
-Your company must tailor your PMO to best serve the organization and business units through change.
+PMOs are not a one-size-fits-all solution.
+Your company must tailor its PMO to best serve the organization and business units through change.

 Now, more than ever, we’re seeing organizations reevaluating the current state of their PMO.
 They are asking questions like:

 - Is it just overhead?

 - Can the organization’s Agile, product and business groups run their own projects?

 - Can departments manage their own portfolios?